 - a.
-Switching to the RF 'module manager' to update it. - b.
-Ejecting the radio connection drives [Eject Drives] - c.
-Switching the radio into Ethos mode for flashing modules [Switch to Ethos] - d.
-Writing all components at once, or individually the firmware, the bootloader, the SD card or eMMC audio files, and the flash memory system bitmaps. - e.
+Ejecting the radio connection drives [Eject Drives] - b.
+Switching the radio into Ethos mode for flashing modules [Switch to Ethos] - c.
+Writing outdated components, writing all components, writing the firmware and flash memory system files, writing the bootloader, or writing the SD card or eMMC audio files. - d.
 There is also an option for flashing the radio from a local file, with a button for selecting the local firmware file.